thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **GitHub Projects:**  GitHub used to organize tasks, track progress, and manage software development workflows
 * **GitHub Issues:** built-in GitHub tracking system used to report bugs, manage tasks, discuss features, and coordinate projects
 * **ServiceNow:** an enterprise cloud-based ticketing platform for IT service management and business workflow automatiom
-* **Trello:** visual project management tool that uses boards, lists, and cards to organize tasks and team workflows.
+* **Trello:** visual project management tool that uses boards, lists, and cards to organize tasks and team workflows
 * **Azure DevOps:** provides tools for version control, project tracking, and collaboration
 * **Slack:** workplace collaboration platform that supports messaging, file sharing, integrations, and team coordination